Scholarships

 G. Superintendent’s Scholarship

-Criteria: Recipients are chosen by the superintendents of the schools in the Crowder College service area from the top 10% of the graduating high school class of their respective districts.
+Criteria: Recipients are chosen by the superintendents of the school s in the Crowder College service area from the top 10% of the graduating high school class of their respective districts.

 Amount: $700/semester and provides a book loan